rafalohaki/fast_io/readme.md

 What Are Format String Vulnerabilities? https://www.netsparker.com/blog/web-security/format-string-vulnerabilities/

+Of course fmtlib's author is a facebook troll who has no idea what he is talking about.
 The problem is that fmtlib = virus. format string vulneralibties are NO1 reason for memory safety CVEs in modern C or C++ programs.

 Some people would argue it is type-safe.
 No, it is not.
 Here are some examples.
 They throw exceptions for contract violations.